colourful-buildings-Friedrichshain-berlin-photo

 The sun shone brightly the next morning – another beautiful day!
 “If the weather is great, head out to the old Tempelhof Airport”.
 I’d heard this tip many times before so off we went to see for ourselves what it was all about.
 The Tempelhof Airport was the site of the infamous Berlin Airlift that provided West Berlin a crucial lifeline after the Soviets closed all traffic by land and water in 1948.

 In 2008, the airport was closed to commercial air traffic after a lengthy debate and a referendum.
 The airport was then used for fairs, concerts and exhibitions before being officially turned into a city park, Berlin’s largest.
-We arrived at the site to find thousands of people scattered around the expansive tarmac and runways, simply enjoying the sunny Sunday morning.
+We arrived at the site to find thousands of people simply enjoying the sunny Sunday morning.
 The atmosphere was incredibly relaxed, with people picnicking on the grass or flying their kites.

 It was a windy day and the kite-flyers were out in full force.
 On the tarmac and runways, people jogged, cycled, rode Segways, scooters, kite-surfed (on skateboards) and para-sailed (on skateboards too).
 It was an incredible sight!